-At present, the booster dose of MMR vaccine is given before starting school, at the age of about 3 years and 4 months.
+Previously, the booster dose of the MMR vaccine would be given before starting school, at the age of about 3 years and 4 months.
 By giving the MMR booster earlier in life, at 18 months of age, it is hoped that more children would be protected against the highly infectious diseases of measles, mumps and rubella.